Experimentally Realizing Convolution Processing in the Photonic Synthetic Frequency Dimension: Results

-As seen in the two examples provided in the previous Section, the implemented kernel typically has a strong $s_0$ component in our modulated ring setup.
+\paragraph*{Convolution kernel construction with an additive offset} As seen in the two examples provided in the previous Section, the implemented kernel typically has a strong $s_0$ component in our modulated ring setup.
 This arises because of the high internal loss factor $\gamma_{\rm cst}$ and the limited modulator strength in our setup.
 In this Section, we implement the convolution kernel with an additive offset, as described in the form of:

 where $b<0$ is the additive offset.
 Alternatively, we consider the implementations of Eq. (\ref{bias_term}) in order to broaden the kinds of kernels that can be implemented in a fiber experimental system.